gdescamps/MyQTM/README.md

+## News 🚀🚀🚀

+**2025/12/06: 🔥**

+- Stable usage of FMP APIs.
+- Corrected data filtering by FMP prioritized for "as reported" data.
+- Filtering of news sites prone to revisions.
+- Feature ranking by importance using mean / std ^ power, performed in multiple passes.
+- Hyperparameter rework to ensure that parameter increases favor safety.
+- CMA-ES hyperparameters added to the performance function to prioritize safety.
+- Interactive Brokers order execution enabled (paper trading).

 ## My Quantitative Trading Model (MyQTM)

 Welcome to MyQTM, an open-source quantitative trading framework designed to deliver robust, AI-driven investment strategies for high-growth technology stocks.
 This project demonstrates how to achieve strong annual returns (targeting 50% ROI) by combining structured financial data, unstructured news sentiment, and advanced machine learning techniques.